passcod/figleaf/README.md

   the binary, which is used to decrypt the rest of the concat'd blob into configuration secrets; meanwhile the innoffensive part of the config is loaded from plain text file as per normal.

+Reconfigurability does not require fields to be wrapped in `Option`s, instead using `MaybeUninit` to partially construct the structure as it is loaded, in the same way that derived and switched fields are filled in.
+Figleaf ensures that you never encounter partially-initialised or uninitialised data once the configuration is entirely loaded, but (as mentioned there) derived and switched fields may deal with such uninitialised data.

+Reconfiguration is primarily configured via the `#[figleaf(depends_on = ...)]`
+attribute on fields, which specifies one or more fields the field the attribute precedes depends on, and the `::using()` builder method which specifies additional sources (tried in inserting order) the configuration should be obtained from.

 TODO: usage